scolapicchioni/blazor/Lab10/readme.md

 ## Adding the User.Name to Photos and Comments

-So now we need to get the user name on the server, on both the Rest API, so that we can add it to a new Photo, and the gRpc service, so that we can add it to a new comment.
+So now we need to get the user name on the server, on both the Rest API and the gRpc service, so that we can add it to a new Photo and Comment.

 ### The REST API